SanjeevaRDodlapati/QeMLflow/.archive/archive/LONG_TERM_IMPLEMENTATION_GUIDE.md

-# 🚀 ChemML Long-Term Research Enhancement Implementation Guide
+# 🚀 QeMLflow Long-Term Research Enhancement Implementation Guide

 ## 📋 **Context for New Copilot Session**

-This guide provides implementation-ready details for the 6 revolutionary research enhancements to ChemML.
+This guide provides implementation-ready details for the 6 revolutionary research enhancements to QeMLflow.
 The current codebase has already implemented immediate and medium-term enhancements successfully.

 ## 🏆 **Best-in-Class Library Strategy**